parkverdict

 White Sands National Park

 Warm light from the setting sun gives an orange glow to a rock bluff overlooking a grassland.
-62WORTH IT NPS Photo
+62GOOD RANGE NPS Photo

 National Historic Trail · CO